tlockhart/ai-case-study/README.md

 ## Landscape

 1.  ### Company Field:
     - EduNational is in the field of education (EdTech) and healthcare.
 The company focuses on artificial intelligence (AI) for diagnosing and treating language-related disorders such as dyslexia and other related conditions.
+[Education technology](https://builtin.com/edtech) is a growing field that incorporates information and communication technology in the classroom to create a customized and more engaging learning experience.
 1.  ### Major Industry Trends:
     - Over the past decade students suspected of having reading disability were required to be [screened for dyslexia](https://observer.com/2024/09/new-yorks-dyslexia-bill-how-ai-can-transform-special-education-and-save-billions/), in order to be enrolled in limited special education programs.
 However, since schools already administer standardized reading assessments on a quarterly basis, a better solution would be to provide intervention for students performing in the bottom third on standardized tests.
     - [Human linguistics is a complex, interlocking system](https://observer.com/2024/09/new-yorks-dyslexia-bill-how-ai-can-transform-special-education-and-save-billions/) that requires constant encoding and decoding during the communication process.
 It is nearly impossible to detect a deficit in this process through human intervention.
 However, the adoption of AI in educational tools has revolutionized personalized learning experiences, making real-time assessment and customized lesson plans possible.